 This analysis, titled “Planck 2018 results.
 VII.
 Isotropy and statistics of the CMB“, was recently published in the journal Astronomy and Astrophysics.
 To recap, the CMB is the oldest light in the known Universe, which was created about 380,000 years after the Big Bang.
 The Planck mission’s initial analysis, released in 2013, focused mainly on the temperature of this background radiation, particularly the faint anomalies in the temperature data.

 These anomalies caused quite a stir in the astronomical community since they could not be explained using standard cosmological models.
-After ruling out the possibility that they were artifacts in the data produced by the behavior of the satellite or data processing, astronomers were still faced with the possibility that they were statistical flukes (very rare but possible fluctuations involving the standard model).
+After ruling out the possibility that they were artifacts in the data produced by the satellite’s behavior or data processing, astronomers were still faced with the possibility that they were statistical flukes (very rare but possible fluctuations involving the standard model).

 The presence of these anomalies also inspired all kinds of wild theories, ranging from the existence of new physics or a supervoid to an intrusion by another Universe.
-To further probe this mystery, the Planck Collaboration team decided to conduct a painstaking analysis of the multi-frequency data gathered by the observatory in order to measure the polarization of the CMB.
+To further probe this mystery, the Planck Collaboration team decided to conduct a detailed analysis of the multi-frequency data gathered by the observatory to measure the polarization of the CMB.

-Polarization measurements are considered the next frontier in CMB research, which addresses how the oldest light in the Universe was scattered by bouncing off electron particles just prior to them gathering into hydrogen atoms.
+Polarization measurements are considered the next frontier in CMB research, which addresses how the oldest light in the Universe was scattered by bouncing off electron particles before gathering together to form hydrogen atoms.
 A key motivation for this work is the theory of inflation, which posits that the size of the Universe expanded immensely immediately after the Big Bang.

-This theory is another way in which astrophysicists seek to resolve the existence of the CMB temperature anomalies.
-By scrutinizing the Planck data, the team was able to eliminate foreground sources of microwave emissions (such as gas and dust in our own Milky Way galaxy) and provided the best measurements to date of CMB polarization.
+This theory is another way astrophysicists seek to resolve the existence of the CMB temperature anomalies.
+By scrutinizing the Planck data, the team eliminated foreground sources of microwave emissions (such as gas and dust in our own Milky Way galaxy).
+In so doing, they were able to provide the best measurements to date of CMB polarization.

 As Enrique Martínez González, a researcher from Instituto de Física de Cantabria and a co-author of the paper, explained in an ESA press release: